mdelcorvo/rgumbo/README.md

 > *Copyright 2022 [Marcello Del Corvo](https://github.com/mdelcorvo).
 Licensed under the MIT license.*

 `rgumbo` is a soup made with a dark roux, vegetables, chicken, sausage, shrimp and served over rice.
-This is a beloved recipe.
 Except that instead of tasty food and fresh ingredients, `rgumbo` provides you with R functions.

 This package was born as a result of me constantly breaking the DRY principle